Concept album, 3/23/2005

 Columbia Music Entertainment, 5/18/2005

 Ten years after their 1995 release of the entire Yamato catalog, Columbia (having gone through two name-changes in the interim) made the BGM collections available again in modified packaging.
-This made for an interesting twist of fate, since these were the albums Columbia was most uncertain about releasing back in the production years.
-The fact that these are still the company’s most recent Yamato offering is poetic justice for all those who wanted them in the first place.
+This was an interesting twist of fate, since these were the albums Columbia was most uncertain about releasing back in the production years; poetic justice for all those who wanted them in the first place.

 BGM Collection 1/Space Battleship Yamato: COCX-33200